johnkmj/electron-playground/readme.md

 ##Todo/possible projects:

-1) Create a bitcoin ticker in electron.
+1) Create a bitcoin ticker in electron. (done)
+2) Create a jumbocash ticker in electron.

 ##Tutorials/useful links: